MadeinPh1la/arche-api/docs/ENGINEERING_GUIDE.md

 * Entry points remain thin and correctly versioned.
 * Every "may/may not" rule is enforced in CI by executable tests.

-This is what keeps Stacklion **best-in-class, forward-compatible, replaceable, testable, and resistant to entropy**.
+This is what keeps Arche **best-in-class, forward-compatible, replaceable, testable, and resistant to entropy**.

 ---